ca057/christianost.de/content/posts/react-native-resources.md

 - [React Native Debugger](https://github.com/jhen0409/react-native-debugger): _"The standalone app based on official debugger of React Native, and includes React Inspector / Redux DevTools"_
 - [Flipper](https://fbflipper.com/): _"Flipper is a platform for debugging iOS, Android and React Native apps."_

-[^gbt]: According to Wikipedia, in gray-box testing is a combination of white-box (detailed insights into the SUT) and black-box (only high-level understanding of SUT) testing.
-This means, the tester has some information about the internals of the application to test.
+[^gbt]: Gray-box testing is a combination of white-box (detailed insights into the SUT) and black-box (only high-level understanding of SUT) testing.
+This means, the tester has some information about the internals of the application to test and can apply them when developing tests.